 So, what can be done about it?
 Once again we look to the guidance of the fail-fast principle.
 What about if we start with a known, templated, secure environment based on an openly supported language like Terraform?
 What if we could test our theories of cloud adoption not in 8-12 weeks, but in 1 week?
 Meet the OpsGuru Cloud Launchpad.

 Cloud Launchpad is an opinionated deployment of AWS, Google Cloud or Microsoft Azure that allows organizations to deploy secure, battle-tested foundations in a matter of days.
 Cloud Launchpad changes the game by allowing you to fail-fast in a production-worthy environment that has all of the guardrails deployed and is certainly worthy of your sensitive data.

 For Setoo, OpsGuru Cloud Launchpad enabled rapid and secure cloud adoption for their SOC2 Type 2 compliant environment.
 As a leading Travel “Insurance as a Service” provider, Setoo needed a partner to quickly educate them on how best to securely deploy AWS and trust in their expertise.
 In OpsGuru, Setoo found the right partner able to meet their business-critical deadlines.

 Want to learn more?
 Reach out to us at [email protected]

 About the Author:

 Dave joins OpsGuru from Google Cloud where he led Enterprise Technical Sales in Western Canada.
 Dave has spent his career building successful business relationships with companies across many verticals.
-Dave is responsible for OpsGuru’s sales team and has been delivering and selling cloud solutions and professional services for the last 5 years.
+He strives to enable organizations to realize true value from their cloud investments.